Benefits of Device Integration with LIMS

 LIMS integration can improve lab efficiency and scientist productivity.
 Lab instruments that are integrated can receive run information directly from the LIMS.
 This can save scientists time.
-Without the need to do manual transcription or transferring data from the instrument to LIMS, a scientist can save even more time.
+Without the need to do manual transcription or transfer data from the instrument to LIMS, a scientist can save even more time.
 This can improve overall productivity for the lab.

 Data Quality and Integrity

 Automation can also remove data transcription errors in workflows.
 Thus, instrument integration can lead to better data quality and integrity.
-The FDA has been concerned with data integrity recently, particularly with regards to the data pathway between lab instruments and the LIMS
+The FDA has been concerned with data integrity recently, particularly with regard to the data pathway between lab instruments and the LIMS

 or ELN.
 By using a properly validated system labs can get rid of concerns over data integrity.